evoluteur/evolutility-server-node/README.md

 ## API
 Evolutility-server provides a generic RESTful API for CRUD (Create, Read, Update, Delete) and more.
-It is a partial server-side Javascript implementation of [PostgREST](http://postgrest.com) using Node.js, Express, and Postgres.
+It is a partial server-side Javascript implementation of [PostgREST](http://postgrest.com) using [Node.js](https://nodejs.org/en/), [Express](http://expressjs.com/) and [PostgreSQL](http://www.postgresql.org/).

-When running Evolutility-server locally, the API for the "todo" app is accessible at [http://localhost:3000/api/v1/evolutility/todo](http://localhost:3000/api/v1/evolutility/todo).
+When running Evolutility-server locally, the url for the "todo" app is [http://localhost:3000/api/v1/evolutility/todo](http://localhost:3000/api/v1/evolutility/todo).

 ### Requesting Information